xyproto/orbiton/README.md

 ## Screenshots

-Screenshot of the VTE GUI application that can be found in the `og` directory, running the `o` editor:
+Screenshot of the VTE GUI application (that can be found in the `gtk3` directory), running the `o` editor:

 ![screenshot](img/screenshot2021sept.png)